-- Improve the Public Infrastructure: Street, Sidewalk, Parks, Recreational, and Other Infrastructure Improvements - Enhance Youth Recreation Programs/Crime Prevention - Encourage the Acquisition and Rehabilitation of Commercial/Industrial Facilities - Assist with Commercial/Industrial Improvements - Plan for Future Growth and Improvements
+- Improve the Public Infrastructure: Street, Sidewalk, and Other Infrastructure Improvements - Enhance Youth Recreation Programs/Crime Prevention - Encourage the Acquisition and Rehabilitation of Commercial/Industrial Facilities - Assist with Commercial/Industrial Improvements - Create a Loan Funding Mechanism for New and/or Expanding Businesses in the NRSA and through-out the City - Plan for Future Growth and Improvements

-The City of Johnstown does not anticipate any obstacles in the performance of the FY 2022 CDBG activities.
+The City of Johnstown does not anticipate any obstacles in the performance of the FY 2023 CDBG activities.
 Affordable housing and/or financial housing assistance for qualified residents was identified as the largest underserved need in the City of Johnstown in the Five Year Consolidated Plan.
 The primary obstacle to meeting the underserved needs is the limited financial resources available to address the identified needs in the City.
 The City of Johnstown will continue to partner with other agencies when feasible to leverage resources and maximize outcomes in housing and community development programs.